 Grades on the Web

-Students view their semester grades by accessing the University’s registration and records system on the web under Student Records.
-Semester grades are posted on the web shortly after the final grade (refer to the academic deadlines for more information) update and are refreshed weekly.
+Students view their semester grades by accessing the student records menu in the University's online registration and records system.
+Semester grades are posted shortly after the final grades update and are refreshed weekly (refer to the academic deadlines for more information).
 Questions concerning information posted on this website should be directed to the Office of Admissions and Records.

-The following are grade symbols and are not included in computation of averages:
+The following grade symbols are not included in computation of averages:

 - NR- Not reported

 - PS- test based credit

 More information about grade symbols can be found online under the Student Code, Article 3.

 An Incomplete is an approved extension of time to complete the requirements of a course.
 Incompletes are only issued by the college and will be considered only after the student has contacted the instructor.
 Students who have contacted the instructor and requested an Incomplete must submit the Incomplete Contract to the Student Academic Affairs Office, 110 Education, 1310 South 6th Street.

 The Incomplete Contract must be completed with instructor approval.
 Once the form has appropriate signatures, final approval must be granted by the Assistant Dean for Academic Affairs.
 Per Student Code 3-104, “A grade of “Incomplete” that is not removed by the end of the first eight weeks of instruction in the next semester in which the student is enrolled on the Urbana-Champaign campus becomes the grade of F”.
 Refer to Academic Deadlines for specific dates.
 Please be aware:

 - Students who must miss a final exam should contact the Assistant Dean for Academic Affairs in the Student Academic Affairs Office as soon as possible prior to the examination period.
 For satisfactory reasons, an incomplete grade may be approved, and the final exam will be rescheduled at a later date.